Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Lunch Egg Scramble

-Ronda Rousey’s lunchtime consists of a number of greens alongside a good amount of protein.
+Ronda Rousey’s lunchtime consists of several greens along with a good amount of protein.

 This consists of toast with two scrambled eggs, turkey bacon, spinach, mushrooms, avocado, red peppers, tomatoes, and grass-fed butter.